zxphyrx/highway/app/views/guides/markdown.md

 ---
 Looks like that^

+Any line directly above a break will become a title, put a line space between to make it not happen

+---

 #### Code Blocks

 You have seen throughout this guide where I add the raw code and the places I put it look different.\